-Rob Fleischer is Senior Scientist and Head of the Center for Conservation and Evolutionary Genetics at Smithsonian's Conservation Biology Institute (SCBI).
+Rob Fleischer is senior scientist and head of the Smithsonian Conservation Biology Institute's Center for Conservation Genomics.
 His primary fields of interest are evolutionary and conservation biology.
 He conducts individual and collaborative research in population and evolutionary genetics, systematics, and molecular and behavioral ecology, mostly on free-ranging bird and mammal species, and their pathogens.
-Most of his more recent projects use genomic, transcriptomic and microbiome methods.
+Many of his recent projects use genomic, transcriptomic and microbiome methods.

-Fleischer grew up in Southern California and attended the University of California, Los Angeles and the University of California, Santa Barbara (UCSB).
-He earned a Bachelor of Arts in biology from UCSB in 1978 and received his doctorate in 1983 from the University of Kansas, in evolutionary biology.
-After two years doing postdoctoral work at UCSB working on cowbird vocal dialects and genetic structure, he worked for six years as university faculty before moving to the Smithsonian's National Zoo in 1991 to develop the Zoo’s program in conservation genetics.
+Fleischer grew up in Southern California and attended the University of California, Los Angeles and the University of California, Santa Barbara.
+He earned a Bachelor of Arts in biology from UCSB in 1978 and received his doctorate in evolutionary biology from the University of Kansas in 1983.
+After two years of postdoctoral work at UCSB studying cowbird vocal dialects and genetic structure, he spent six years as university faculty before moving to the Smithsonian's National Zoo in 1991 to develop the Zoo’s program in conservation genetics.

-A rabid birder and naturalist from the age of 13, Fleischer took a very illuminating and exciting genetics course while an undergrad at UCSB.
-He then decided to try to merge his interests in bird ecology and evolution with molecular genetics, combining population genetic theory, fieldwork, and molecular lab analyses.
-This synergy lead to a career conducting and guiding students and postdocs in conservation genomics research.
+Fleischer has been a rabid birder and naturalist since the age of 13.
+After taking a very illuminating and exciting genetics course as an undergrad at UCSB, he decided to merge his fascination with bird ecology and evolution with his newfound interest in molecular genetics, ultimately combining population genetic theory, fieldwork and molecular lab analyses.
+This synergy led to a career conducting and guiding students and postdocs in conservation genomics research.